JingQuinn/Story/README.md

 Chapter 2 -- Puppy period

 Funny story about Max when he was puppy.
-Such as play plaster.
+Such as play plaster, learn command, play bags, destroy hair dryer etc.